 CRVA MEETING VENUE

-In 2013 general meetings will be held bi-monthly on the 4th Tuesday of the even months of the year (Feb.
+In 2017 general meetings will be held bi-monthly on the 4th Tuesday of the even months of the year (Feb.
 April, June, Aug.
-Oct.) at the Hurlstone Park Bowling and Recreation Club.
-Marcia Street, Hurlstone Park.
+Oct.) at the Canterbury/Hurlstone Park RSL Club.
+Canterbury Rd, Hurlstone Park.
 Start time:7pm.
 All welcome.

 Keep a look out for Mudcrabs and CRVA members who regularly carry out bush regeneration, planting and clean up activities on the River.